 - Time: 12-15 min.

 - Turn up the flame on the stove, you have a thermometer so try to hit a temperature of 220-230 degrees.

-- Turn on the hood (for it will smoke)
+- Please turn on the hood (for it will smoke)

 - Use a pan or a cheap wok – make sure it is clean

-- Be sure to constantly stir in the coffee beans along the way, otherwise the roasting will not be even and the coffee beans will burn.
+- Be sure to stir in the coffee beans along the way constantly.
+Otherwise, the roasting will not be even, and the coffee beans will burn.

 - Stir, shake, stir, shake